rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 In this post, I will elaborate on why I think think it's a good idea to make the switch.
 But this will assume some prerequisites; in other words, we'll first consider why you might NOT want to switch and instead stick with the Rails asset pipeline.

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to help with using Webpack on Rails
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to get learn more about using Webpack with Rails

 ### Why not switch?